Farid-Hamid-4/vibefy/README.md

 3. Click on the `+` button on the track cards to generate a playlist containing 50 recommended tracks based on the track of your choice.

 3. Click on the `+` button on the track cards to generate a playlist containing 50 recommended tracks based on the track of your choice.

-## Notes of things to-do

-1. Store Access Token in local storage and create a function getAccessToken() for use in requests
-    - For persisiting access tokens and for user not to lose access to web-api on page refresh

-2. Re-do the authentication process and instead use spotify-web-api-node

-3. Clean up the search form design

-4. Store the client secret in a .env file

-5. Use react-bootstrap placeholders for loading playlist/track cards

 6. Implement logout functionality

 7. Change UI design with white/purple theme and change fonts